EllNul/Python-Quiz-for-AE2/README.md

 OK
 ```
-And this when errors occour highlighting exactly which lines within Quiz_Engine have effect errors within the unittest.
+And this when errors occour highlighting exactly which lines within Quiz_Engine have caused errors within the unittest.

 ```python
 python -m unittest -v test_quiz.py